High Blood Pressure and Dementia

 A Chinese study published in November 2023 supports these findings.
 Approximately 34,000 individuals aged at least 40 from Chinese villages were examined.
 The participants had high-normal blood pressure values or mild hypertension.
 In some of the villages, the usual therapy for high blood pressure was conducted, while in others, residents received intensive high blood pressure therapy aimed at lowering blood pressure to below 130 mmHg systolic and 80 mmHg diastolic.
 After 4 years, it was shown that in the villages of the intervention group, which had received intensive high blood pressure therapy, the dementia risk of participants was 15% lower, and the risk of cognitive impairments was even 16% lower than in the villages of the control group.

 Treating high blood pressure is therefore not only essential for the cardiovascular system but also for the brain.
-When blood pressure is lowered, for example, through lifestyle changes or medication, the risk of dementia also decreases.
+When blood pressure is lowered, for example, through lifestyle changes or medications, the risk of dementia also decreases.

 Sources